 Contention Made That Pleasantville Water Company is Mismanaged.
+Water Company is Mismanaged.

 TRENTON, Sept.
-18.-John J. Albertson, of Magnolia and Samuel B. Dobbs, of Haddontield, bave filed a bill in the Court of Chancery asking for the appointment of a receiver for the Pleasantville Water Company on the ground that it is being grossly mismanaged and is not being
+12.-John J. Albertson, of Magnolia, and Samuel B. Dobhs, of liaddonfield, have filed a bill in the Court of Chancery asking for the appointment of a receiver for the Pieasantville Water Company on the ground that it is being ground mismanaged and is not being conducted with safety for either the public of the stockholders.

-Company on the Piensantville Water Scooly mismanaged and is not being conducted with safety for either the public or the stockholders.
+conducted with safety for either the pub-lic or the stockholders.

-Albertson owns \$17,500 of a \$500,000 bond has and Piobbs \$63,000.
-They charge that the semi-annual interest instalment due on July I hast was not paid.
+Albertson owns \$17.500 of a \$500,000 bond issue and Dobbs \$33,000.
+They charge that the semi-annual interest instalment due on July 1 last was not paid.

-The court is asked to enjoin the concern from continuing business, and to make a receiver to take over the affairs of the company.
+The court is asked to enjoin the con-cern from continuing business, and to name a receiver to take over the affairs of the company.

-ENGINE WRECKS HIS TEAM

-NEW CASTLE, Itel., Sept.
-19.-Joneph Frait was acriously injured, his horse killed and the wagon demolished today when the vehicle he was riding in was truck by a railroad train.
+ENGINE WRECKS HIS TEAM NEW CASTLE, Del.
+Sept.
+12.-Joseph Pratt was seriously injured, his horse killed and the wagon demolished today when the vehicle he was riding in was struck by a railroad train.

-Jewelry Store Robbed

-LEBANON, Pa., Sept.
-12.-Waiting un-likeph Consedine, a jeweler, left his sign at 3 o'clock this morning thieves the place and stole goods to the
+Jewelry Store Robbed LEBANON, Pa., Sept.
+12.-Waiting nutif Joseph Consedine, a jeweler, left his store at I o'clock this morning thieves chizzed the place and stole goods to the value of Eco.